-And you, base Peasants, do ye believe him? will you needs be hang'd with you Pardons about your Necks?
+Cade.
+What, Buckingham and Clifford, are ye so brave?
+And you, base Peasants, do ye believe him? will you needs be hang'd with your Pardons about your Necks?
 Hath my Sword therefore broke through London Gates, that you should leave me at the White-Hart in Southwark?
-I thought you would never have given out these Arms 'till you had recovered your ancient Freedom; but you are all Recreants and Dastards, and delight to live in Slavery to the Nobility.
+I thought ye would never have given out these Arms 'till you had recovered your ancient Freedom; but you are all Recreants and Dassards, and delight to live in Slavery to the Nobility.
 Let them break your Backs with burthens, take your Houses over your Heads, ravish your Wives and Daughters before your Faces.
 For me, I will make shift for one, and so God's Curse light upon you all.